derek-knox/Coding-For-Designers/Coding and Concept/Sync and Async.md

 1. create a timer
 2. run the timer for the time in milliseconds provided
 3. wait for the timer to complete
-4. upon completion, run the function provided
+4. upon completion, update the event queue with the function provided

 What is cool about many functions, `setTimeout` included, is that they are flexible in what work they do.
 As you may have guessed, as long as we give `setTimeout` valid arguments, it will always do the work we want (via the function we give it) after a delay (via the amount of time we give it).
 Pretty cool.